 2015 - Allison Hahn, University of Alberta (Canada)

-2014 - Allison Hahn, University of Alberta (Canada) and Mohammad Qadri, Tufts University (USA)
+2014 - Allison Hahn, University of Alberta (Canada) and Muhammad Qadri, Tufts University (USA)

 This award is for the best peer-reviewed publication in the past year by a graduate student CCS member (as first author) on any topic within comparative cognition.
 The award comes with $300 USD, supported by the Psychonomic Society and the Comparative Cognition Society.